Frequently asked questions

 - How do I apply?

-Take a look at our short film on how to apply.
+Take a look at our advice on how to apply.
 Your first step is to complete the online application form.

 - I’m currently on a Subject Knowledge Enhancement course as part of a conditional PGCE offer, should I apply now or wait until I’ve completed it?